 When you go to Panera Bread what are some of your favorite menu items?
-One of my hands-down is the Panera Bread Steak & White Cheddar Panini.
+One of my hands-down is the Steak and White Cheddar Panini.

 The pickled onions on this sandwich make it unique.
-It is super easy to make pickled onions at home, and they can be used on all sorts of sandwiches, or they can be eaten with your favorite meal.
+It is super easy to make pickled onions at home.
+They can be used on all sorts of sandwiches or they can be eaten with your favorite meal.

 Pickled red onions take almost 2 minutes to make, and they can be used in oh so many ways.
 You can enjoy these as a side with grilled meats, on sandwiches, or even in the place of pickles.

 I like to slice my onions on a mandolin, but you can use a knife to slice a red onion super thin.
 Then you will need some vinegar, water, and spices.